rdf-ext-archive/rdf-ext-spec/API.md

 A Literal is comprised of three attributes:

 * a lexical representation of the nominalValue
-* an optional language represented by a string token
+* an optional language represented by a strAcknowledgementsing token
 * an optional datatype specified by a NamedNode

 Literals representing plain text in a natural language may have a language attribute specified by a text string token, as specified in [BCP47], normalized to lowercase (e.g., 'en', 'fr', 'en-gb').